jorisvink/sanctum/README.md

-Sanctum allows you to create different topologies, from traditional site-to-site L2/L3 tunnels, to more niche topologies such as one-way tunnels, full-mesh L2/L3 and even P2P E2E tunnels between devices behind NAT using hole-punching and Sanctum's cathedrals for peer discovery.
+Sanctum allows you to create different topologies, from traditional site-to-site L2/L3 tunnels, to more niche topologies such as one-way tunnels or mesh vpn between devices behind NAT using hole-punching and Sanctum's cathedrals for peer discovery.

 Cathedral networks can be used to implement more secure replacements for things like Tailscale or Zerotier, where you are in control and